Name

 --key

-Define the path to a file containing a PEM encoded private key for this client, if required by the server.
+Define the path to a file containing a PEM encoded private key for this client, carrying out mutual TLS with the server.

 Specifies the type of private key in use when making TLS connections..
 This can be "pem" or "engine".
 This parameter is useful when a TPM module is being used and the private key has been created with it.
 Defaults to "pem", which means normal private key files are used.